 2. Make it personal to each employee

-94% of employees say they would stay at a company longer if they invested in their career development.
-But generic learning through courses that don’t spark enthusiasm isn’t what that 94% of employees want.
+94 percent of employees say they would stay at a company longer if they invested in their career development.
+But generic learning through courses that don’t spark enthusiasm isn’t what that 94 percent of employees want.
 Instead, they want personalized training that’s tailored to their goals and career aspirations.

 The outcome for employees can be an Individual development plan (IDP).
 An IDP is a shared document that outlines clear and actionable steps employees will follow to learn new skills.
 There are several parts to an IDP: